2020–2021 Digital Programming

 Fall sessions began in September.
 Stay tuned for winter classes, to be announced in November with class meetings starting in January.

-Students will work with professionals to create a cabaret to celebrate the Winter Solstice, which is deeply tied to personal awakening.
-The Cabaret will explore this metaphor through songs, dances, and scenes during a powerful time for reflection, renewal, and regeneration.
+Students worked with professionals to create a cabaret to celebrate the Winter Solstice, which is deeply tied to personal awakening.
+The Cabaret explored this metaphor through songs, dances, and scenes during a powerful time for reflection, renewal, and regeneration.
+The free, virtual performance premiered Monday, December 21.
+Learn more >

 This school-year production program is designed for our younger students (grades 4–8) where they will learn the fundamentals of performance, choreography, staging, and vocals, and the production process directed, designed, and produced by adult theatre professionals.